 Repairing Storm-Damaged Shade, Ornamental, and Fruit Trees

-Storm season can play havoc with our landscape trees.
+Storm season can wreak havoc on our landscape trees.
 The type of care you give damaged trees depends on their size, the extent and type of damage, and the time required for surrounding soil to reach normal moisture levels.

 A tree’s size largely determines its ability to recover.
 A small, vigorous tree is more likely to survive than a larger one.
 In general, a damaged large tree is weakened more than a smaller tree receiving the same kind of damage.
 Types of damage to trees include falling and being uprooted, broken and torn limbs, wounds, split branches, and exposed roots.
 In many cases, the damaged tree will have to be removed and replaced.